Trade crypto CFDs on some of the most common cryptocurrencies without a cryptocurrency wallet

 Yes, you can.
 Stop and Limit orders can help you manage your risk better and also partially automate your trades, without you having to be online 24/7.
 DeltaStock’s platform also offers other order types that will be appreciated by more experienced traders.

-7. What are your trading conditions on cryptocurrencies?
+7. What are your trading conditions on crypto CFDs?

 You believe that the price of ether USD will rise and want to benefit from that movement by buying 10 CFDs on Ether USD.
-The current price of 1 CFD is $300.
+Let us assume that the current price of 1 CFD is $400.

 If, instead of rising, the price of Ether USD falls by $10, you will suffer a loss of $100 (10 x $10).